Resume bullet points are a simple but powerful formatting tool. Learn how to write them properly and give your resume the impact it deserves.

 Foreign Languages

-You can’t just throw in bullet points and hope for the best.
+You can’t just throw in resume bullets and hope for the best.
 The spray and pray approach is a prime example of what not to put in a resume.
 You need to use the right tactics and create well-written bullet points that enhance your content and help to show off your writing skills.
-Here are some easy to implement ideas.
+Here are some easy to implement ideas to create a top-notch bullet resume.

 There’s no contest.
 Bullet points are always better than paragraphs on a resume.
 They increase the amount of white space on the page and improve layout.
-And that’s proven to improve readability, comprehension and user satisfaction.
+In short, they improve readability, comprehension and user satisfaction.

 What more could you want than a satisfied hiring manager who can easily understand why you’re the best candidate?